-Welcome to Orange!
+Welcome to Orange, Australia!
 Where you can sip the afternoon away, nibble on tantalising cuisine and even pick your own fruit, oddly every fruit but oranges as we soon discovered.

-Arrival into Orange felt like any country town in New South Wales, friendly locals, minimal traffic lights (if any), Pin Oak lined streets wide enough to draw your attention sideways without risking a broken bonnet.
-A neat and meticulous row of vines sit high on the horizon overlooking the town, but it wasn’t the grape we were here for (that yearning would come later), first we had a race to complete: our first ever half marathon.
+Arrival into Orange felt like any country town in New South Wales, friendly locals and minimal traffic lights (if any).
+Pine Oak lined streets wide enough to draw your attention sideways without risking a broken bonnet.
+A neat and meticulous row of vines sit high on the horizon overlooking the town, but it wasn’t the grape we were here for (that yearning would come later).
+First we had a race to complete: our first ever half marathon.

 Jacqui, Angela and I slowly amble west from Sydney, and while the 253km would prove to be a long way to travel just to run 21km, we were excited to sample the fruits of the region (literally and metaphorically.)

 Those who do not enjoy running will not believe me, but truly the race was over in the blink of an eye.
-All the stress of what to consume pre, mid and post race seemed highly unwarranted and surprisingly we were rather spritely for the rest of the day.
+All the stress of what to consume pre, mid and post race seemed highly unwarranted.
+Surprisingly, we were rather spritely for the rest of the day.

 The first thing on everyone’s mind post 6am run must be a unanimous: Breakfast!
 We immediately made way to Bills Beans for a scrumptious shakshuka.

-Not my personal favourite, the service was slow and the wine a little too acidic but the waiter was passionate and extremely knowledgable.
+Not my personal favourite, the service was dreadfully slow.
+The wine was a little too acidic for me but the waiter was passionate and extremely knowledgable.
 Sadly their platters were unavailable – hard to hear after just running the equivalent of Sydney city to airport return.
 We devoured what little nuts and olives they had left.
 My pick were the 2018 Maya & Max Chardonnay and the 2017 Isabelle Cabernet Franc Merlot from the Family series.
 From there it was on to:

 By this point, our sips were slightly shorter as our steps slightly swayed as we make way to our last cellar door: